Talend Rejected Rows

 We used the tFileDelimitedOutput to save these rejected rows in a text file.
 Here, we used a comma as the column separator.

-Now, you can see all the Talend rejected rows, error code, and error message in a text file.
+Now, you can see all the Talend rejected rows, error codes, and error messages in a text file.

 Now you can see that our File has three columns, and the EmpID column has all the Employee table columns.